owtu16/CIT-95/100days/day1/readme.md

 ## Video 10

 Ran a function that calculates the length of a name and prints it.
 It passed all test cases.
 This code has been uploaded as well.

+## Video 11

+A variable is able to save the users input.
+This is useful for future use in the code.